waydroid/waydroid-package-manager/README.md

     -v | --version: Shows version info
-    -s | --search | search: Searches all repos for a package -l | --listrepos | listrepos: Lists all added fdroid repos -a | --addrepo | addrepo (repo repo_url): Adds a new fdroid repo -r | --removerepo | removerepo (repo): Removes a repo -u | --updaterepo | updaterepo (repo repo_url): Updates a new fdroid repo
+    -s | --search | search: Searches all repos for a package -l | --listrepos | listrepos: Lists all added fdroid repos -la | --listallapps | listallapps: Lists all apps on a specific repo -a | --addrepo | addrepo (repo repo_url): Adds a new fdroid repo -r | --removerepo | removerepo (repo): Removes a repo -u | --updaterepo | updaterepo (repo repo_url): Updates a new fdroid repo